exakat/php-dictionary/dictionary/monolith.ini.rst

 The opposite of a monolith is micro-services.

-In PHP ecosystems, monoliths are often preferred unless scale or team size truly demands microservices.
+Monoliths are often preferred unless scale or team size truly demands microservices.

 `Documentation <https://en.wikipedia.org/wiki/Monolithic_application>`__